icds250/DriveMapper/README.md

 ## Compile Instructions

+- Adding a NuGet package source in Visual Studio
+   - Open Visual Studio
+    - Go to Tools > Options
+    - In the Options window, navigate to NuGet Package Manager > Package Sources
+    - Click the Add button (the plus icon) to add a new source
+    - Enter a Name (e.g., nuget.org)
+    - Enter the Source URL: https://api.nuget.org/v3/index.json
-- Install dependencies Install-Package System.Text.Json
+- Install NuGet packages Newtonsoft.Json and Newtonsoft.Json
 - Open in Visual Studio or VS Code with .NET Framework 4.8 installed.
 - Build both `DriveMapper` and `Installer` projects.
-- Run `Installe.exe` to create scheduled tasks.
+- Run `Install.exe` to create scheduled tasks.

 ## Intune Deployment

 1. Bundle `DriveMapper.exe`, `config.json`, and `Install.exe` into a `.intunewin` package.
 2. Deploy as a Win32 app using Microsoft Intune.
-3. Ensure `Installe.exe` is the install command.
+3. Ensure `Install.exe` is the install command.

 ## Requirements